sorrowscry86/gemini-desktop/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Gemini Desktop seriously.
+We take the security of Forbidden Library seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
-2. **Email the details to [your-email@example.com]**
+2. **Email the details to sorrowscry86@voidcat.org**
    - Include a description of the vulnerability
    - Steps to reproduce
    - Potential impact